CyrilleB79/winMag/readme.md

 * Quit Magnifier: Windows+Escape
 * Zoom in: Windows++ (on alpha-numeric keyboard or on numpad)
 * Zoom out: Windows+- (on alpha-numeric keyboard or on numpad)
+* Toggle between the set magnification level and 1x magnification: control+alt+- (on alpha-numeric keyboard or on numpad)
 * Toggle color inversion: Control+Alt+I
 * Select the docked view: Control+Alt+D
 * Select the full screen view: Control+Alt+F